hanjoongcho/CheatSheet/kotlin/kotlin.md

-## Kotlin Standard Library
+## Core functions and types, available on all supported platforms.
+### run
-### Calls the specified function block with this value as its receiver and returns its result.
+#### Calls the specified function block with this value as its receiver and returns its result.
 ```kotlin
 /**
  * Calls the specified function [block] with `this` value as its receiver and returns its result.